awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 ## Using memcached and other options with MySQL<a name="MySQL.Concepts.General.Options"></a>

 Most Amazon RDS DB engines support option groups that allow you to select additional features for your DB instance\.
-DB instances on MySQL version 5\.6 and later support the `memcached` option, a simple, key\-based cache\.
+DB instances on MySQL version 5\.6 and higher support the `memcached` option, a simple, key\-based cache\.
 For more information about `memcached` and other options, see [Options for MySQL DB instances](Appendix.MySQL.Options.md)\.
 For more information about working with option groups, see [Working with option groups](USER_WorkingWithOptionGroups.md)\.

 ## InnoDB cache warming<a name="MySQL.Concepts.InnoDBCacheWarming"></a>

 InnoDB cache warming can provide performance gains for your MySQL DB instance by saving the current state of the buffer pool when the DB instance is shut down, and then reloading the buffer pool from the saved information when the DB instance starts up\.
 This bypasses the need for the buffer pool to "warm up" from normal database use and instead preloads the buffer pool with the pages for known common queries\.
 The file that stores the saved buffer pool information only stores metadata for the pages that are in the buffer pool, and not the pages themselves\.
 As a result, the file does not require much storage space\.
 The file size is about 0\.2 percent of the cache size\.
 For example, for a 64 GiB cache, the cache warming file size is 128 MiB\.
 For more information on InnoDB cache warming, see [Saving and restoring the buffer pool state](https://dev.mysql.com/doc/refman/8.0/en/innodb-preload-buffer-pool.html) in the MySQL documentation\.

-MySQL on Amazon RDS supports InnoDB cache warming for MySQL version 5\.6 and later\.
+MySQL on Amazon RDS supports InnoDB cache warming for MySQL version 5\.6 and higher\.
 To enable InnoDB cache warming, set the `innodb_buffer_pool_dump_at_shutdown` and `innodb_buffer_pool_load_at_startup` parameters to 1 in the parameter group for your DB instance\.
 Changing these parameter values in a parameter group will affect all MySQL DB instances that use that parameter group\.
 To enable InnoDB cache warming for specific MySQL DB instances, you might need to create a new parameter group for those instances\.
 For information on parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 InnoDB cache warming primarily provides a performance benefit for DB instances that use standard storage\.
 If you use PIOPS storage, you do not commonly see a significant performance benefit\.

 **Important**
 If your MySQL DB instance does not shut down normally, such as during a failover, then the buffer pool state will not be saved to disk\.
 In this case, MySQL loads whatever buffer pool file is available when the DB instance is restarted\.
 No harm is done, but the restored buffer pool might not reflect the most recent state of the buffer pool prior to the restart\.
 To ensure that you have a recent state of the buffer pool available to warm the InnoDB cache on startup, we recommend that you periodically dump the buffer pool "on demand\."
-You can dump or load the buffer pool on demand if your DB instance is running MySQL version 5\.6\.19 or later\.
+You can dump or load the buffer pool on demand if your DB instance is running MySQL version 5\.6\.19 or higher\.
 You can create an event to dump the buffer pool automatically and on a regular interval\.
 For example, the following statement creates an event named `periodic_buffer_pool_dump` that dumps the buffer pool every hour\.

 ```